Our consultants and trainers deliver practical, results-oriented communication skills to corporate and agency clients.

 Mr. Barnes received a B.A. from Kentucky State, is an adjunct faculty member at Alliant International University's Presidio World College, and has served as a guest facilitator/presenter at the Stanford Graduate School of Business (GSB), Sonoma State University and the Wright Institute.
 Mr. Barnes a member of the Stanford Facilitator Network, a former Director at National Training Labs Institute (NTL) , and a Director of Cross-Cultural Communications, Inc.

-Picture of Judith Noel, M.Ed.
+Picture of Judith Noel

 Picture of George Soto, M.Ed.